ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 Important Points

  * Servers may or may not support circular sequence.
- * Servers may or may not support other encoding(JSON, fasta etc) but must support `text/vnd.ga4gh.seq.v1.0.0+plain` or `text/plain`.
+ * Servers may or may not support other encodings(JSON, fasta etc) but must support a response type of `text/vnd.ga4gh.seq.v1.0.0+plain`.
- * Client can query for a sub-sequence and server MUST honour.
+ * Client can query for a sub-sequence and the server MUST honour.
  * `Accept` header in the requests is optional, if not given default is `text/vnd.ga4gh.seq.v1.0.0+plain` but reponse MUST have a `Content-type` header

 These are all the possible success responses associated with this API.